 - Plan to take, are taking or took SPL;

-- The employer believed that they were likely to take SPL;
+- The employer believed that they were likely to take SPL; or

 - The employee worked or refused to work during SPL, used SPLIT days.

-- Only employees can take SPL; they must have a partner (separated partners still qualify if sharing responsibility for care of child at the time of birth)
+- Only employees can take SPL.
+They must have a partner (separated partners still qualify if sharing responsibility for care of child at the time of birth)

-- SPL allows mothers (or adopters) to shorten their maternity leave (and pay) to share the leave (and pay) with their partner in order to care for children in their first year; it is the mother’s choice whether to share leave
+- SPL allows mothers (or adopters) to shorten their maternity leave (and pay) to share the leave (and pay) with their partner in order to care for children in their first year.
+It is the mother’s choice whether to share leave

 - The mother can only share with one person; it is her choice provided her partner satisfies the qualifying conditions